 “I am sure you did not,” said Godric, squatting down so his eyes were at the same height as the children’s.
 “Magic is not a crime, you know,” he said.
 “Remember that.
 You do not have to hide it.
 And keep your head up; the Muggles will come around.”

 This was a valid concern of Godric’s as well, and he didn’t know what to tell the children.
 He was trying to think of a way to reassure them in a way that wasn’t a barefaced lie, when the boy spoke again.
 “Are the Muggles angry with you too?” he asked.
 “Everyone’s always liked you, and you saved us last week.
 So of course you can make them stop being mean, right?”

 Godric sighed as he stood up again.
 “It is… complicated.”
 The children continued to stare at him forlornly, the dusty rags they wore only adding to the pitiful sight.
 He couldn’t leave them like that, so he took out his wand and conjured more large, multicoloured butterflies.

 “Ooh, how did you do that?” said another voice.
 A boy slightly taller than Mary had turned up just in time to see the large cloud of butterflies swirl about.

 “Geoffrey!” said Mary in surprise.
 “I thought you weren’t allowed out anymore!”

-“They don’t know I got out,” he replied, then explained to Godric.
-“My parents are Muggles.
+“They are not aware that I got out,” he replied, then explained to Godric.
+“Me parents are Muggles.
 They’re trying to keep me away from all magic, like they can crush it out of me.
 But it will never work.
 So let us see, then, how did you do it?”